AsteriskAmpersand/Ice-Stable/README.md

 The full changes are as follows:
 - Spirit Decay:
   - Spirit Decay has been removed (was 5% lost every 6 seconds, reset on attacks).
-  - > This mechanic in theory encourages players to be more aggressive, but not so much in implementation.
+  - > This mechanic in theory encourages hunters to be more aggressive, but not so much in implementation.
 Because of how lenient the timer is, and the fact that IS and SHB regen buffs disable decay entirely, the decay only really came into play on area transitions.
 As such, this change is intended for QoL purposes.
 - Step Slash:
   - MV increased to 26 (up from 24).
 - Overhead Slash: